 Rubber curry mitt - this is for shorter coats, such as a Boxer or Dalmation.
 As their fur is not very long, a slicker brush can be uncomfortable for them.

-Wide-toothed comb - this comb is good for finding mats and tangles (pictured to the right).
+Wide-toothed comb - this comb is good for finding any leftover mats and tangles (pictured to the right).
+It should be used after brushing with a slicker brush.

-Blunt-tipped scissors - these are used for keeping the hair or fur growing between the pads on his feet clipped evenly with the pads.
+Blunt-tipped scissors - these are used for keeping the hair or fur growing between the pads on his feet clipped evenly with the pads, and also for trimming long haired breeds faces.

 Make-up pads - use these instead of cotton balls for cleaning out your puppy or dog's ears.